ivancea/CppSockets/README.md

 # CppSockets
-Windows sockets lightweight library for C++
+Windows sockets, http and IRC lightweight library for C++